 1. There is no specific device VDD supply voltage requirement for SSTL_18 compliance.
 However under all conditions VDDQ must be greater than or equal to VDD.
 2. The value of VREF may be selected by the user to provide optimum noise margin in the system.
 Typically the value of VREF is expected to be about 0.5 x VDDQ of the transmitting device and VREF is expected to track variations in VDDQ.
 3. Peak to peak AC noise on VREF may not exceed $\pm 2\%$ VREF(dc).
-4. VTT is not applied directly to the device.
-VTT is a system supply for signal termination resistors, is expected to be set equal to VREF, and device must track VREF of receiving device.
+4. VTT of transmitting device must track VREF of receiving device.
 5. VDDQ tracks with VDD, VDDL tracks with VDD.
 AC parameters are measured with VDD, VDDQ and VDDDL tied together.

-9.4 ODT DC Electrical Characteristics
+10.4 ODT DC Electrical Characteristics